Pet Paw Print Impression Process

 surface of the paw pads with a little vegetable oil.

-Small dogs: It is much easier to get the paw impression
+It is much easier to get the paw impression with two people.

-with two people.
-One person can hold the dog in their arms
+One person can hold the dog in their arms while the second

-while the second person simply pushes the Play-doh container
+person simply pushes the Play-doh container into the dog's

-into the dog's paw.
-It is best to gently push each toe pad
+paw.
+It is best to gently push each toe pad and the large

-and the large middle pad slightly down into the Play-doh to
+middle pad slightly down into the Play-doh to be sure all

-Big dogs: Again, it is always easier to get the paw
+Again, it is always easier to get the paw impression with

-impression with two people.
-A great way to get a big dog's
+two people.
+A great way to get a big dog's paw impression

-paw impression is to have him lay down on the floor.
-One person
+is to have him lay down on the floor.
+One person can distract

-can distract the dog (treats are a big hit!) while the other
+the dog (treats are a big hit!) while the other person pushes

-person pushes the Play-doh container into the paw.
-Please
+the Play-doh container into the paw.
+Please make sure that

 No need to use vegetable oil on the bottom of the paw.
 Cat's